 National experts working in research-practice partnerships will dive into what’s working, what’s changing and how these insights might be scaled for local impact.

-Join us for a dynamic exploration of the public prekindergarten (pre-K) landscape in Houston and across the country.
-National experts working in research-practice partnerships will dive into what’s working, what’s changing and how these insights might be scaled for local impact.
+This webinar examines the public prekindergarten (pre-K) landscape in Houston and across the country.
+National experts working in research-practice partnerships dive into what’s working, what’s changing and how these insights might be scaled for local impact.
+Read a recap of the event on the Urban Edge.

 Panelists